plugdata-team/plugdata/Resources/Documentation/vanilla/drawtext.md

 ---
 title: drawtext
-description: draw numbers, symbols or texts for Data Structures.
+description: draw numbers, symbols or texts for Data Structures
 categories:
 - object
 see_also: